 Get ready for SPRING to arrive at Epcot when the 2018 Epcot Flower and Garden Festival kicks off on February 28th!

-Running through May 28th, this annual celebration of all things that bloom will mark the 25th Anniversary of the Festival!
+Running through May 28th, we always look forward to this annual celebration of all things that bloom!
 And one of the highlights over the past several years has been the Outdoor Kitchens.
 These food booths, similar to the Marketplace Booths for the Food and Wine Festival — focus on flavors fresh from the garden.

 Let’s look at some of the familiar and new flavors we’ll be experiencing at the Festival in a few weeks!